araobp/sensor-network/README.md

 ### 8bit MCU as core of node

-I use [PIC16F1829](http://ww1.microchip.com/downloads/en/DeviceDoc/41440A.pdf) that satisfies the requirements.
+I use [PIC16F1829](http://ww1.microchip.com/downloads/en/DeviceDoc/41440A.pdf) that satisfies the requirements of this project.

 Clock speed:
-- 500kHz typical
+- 4MHz typical
-- 32MHz (8MHz w/ PLL) for an accelerometer requiring high sampling rate.
+- 32MHz (8MHz w/ PLL) for high sampling rate

 ### Node prototype